jxnblk/blog/src/posts/progressive-documentation.md

 - Always have a dev server ready to go, even alongside your source code
 - Reduce lock-in and embrace the portability of the MDX file format

-# Don't boil the ocean
+## Don't boil the ocean

-By starting docs for a new project with mdx-go, you can focus on writing docs immediately and you won't be locked into custom APIs or build setups, meaning that upgrading to other documentation solutions later on is easy when you're ready to.
+By starting docs for a new project with mdx-go, you can focus on writing docs immediately, and you won't be locked into custom APIs or build setups, meaning that upgrading to other documentation solutions later on is easy when you're ready to.
 The related [mdx-docs][] project is one way to migrate a directory of MDX files over to using Next.js.